|

 They dragged Gimli's dazed Uruk Hai and Haldir's orc back to

-Minas Athrad and down to the remains of the castle dungeon.
-Gimli
+Minas Athrad and down into the remains of the castle dungeon.

-inspected the cells and pronounced one of them sufficiently secure
+Gimli inspected the cells and pronounced one of them sufficiently

-to hold the prisoners, but Legolas also posted four guards at
+secure to hold the prisoners, but Legolas also posted four guards

 "We will question them first thing in the morning,"